-- (h) If, after receiving a notice described in subsection (g) above, a student's attendance continues to be irregular, the instructor may report this fact to the student's college dean.
+- (i) If, after receiving a notice described in subsection (h) above, a student's attendance continues to be irregular, the instructor may report this fact to the student's college dean.
 The dean of the student's college, in consultation with the instructor, may determine that the student's attendance has become so irregular that the student's scholarship is likely to be severely impaired.
 The dean may require the student to withdraw from the course with a grade of Withdrawal or Failure.
-(See § 3-312.) - (i) General Provisions - (1) A student may notify the Emergency Dean, Office of the Dean of Students, if the student will be unavoidably absent from class because of illness, death in the family, or other emergency.
-The emergency dean will pass this information along as is appropriate.
-The student's college may forward this information to instructors.
-This communication is meant for information and does not certify the validity of the student's reason for absence. - (2) Class absences before and after vacations are treated like any other absences during the semester. - (3) Regularly scheduled classroom or laboratory work shall have precedence over instructional field trips except on the second Saturday of each month. - (4) Because McKinley Health Center does not provide medical excuses, instructors should be aware that a student may not be able to provide formal documentation for minor illnesses.
-For more serious or extended medical absences, the student should advise the instructor at the earliest possible opportunity.
-The student should provide supporting evidence for serious or extended medical absences as appropriate.
-The Dean of Students should serve as a resource when medical confidentiality might limit what can be shared with the instructor.
-Students who will be absent from classes due to an extended illness or hospitalization, or who are required to recover at home or other extended care facility, also should contact the Emergency Dean, Office of the Dean of Students, as soon as possible with this information.
+(See § 3 312.) - (j) General Provisions - A student may notify the Student Assistance Center in the Office of the Dean of Students if the student will be unavoidably absent from class because of illness, death in the family, or other emergency.
+The Student Assistance Center will pass this information along to instructors and the student's college as is appropriate.
+This communication is meant for information and does not certify the validity of the student's reason for absence.

+- (2) Class absences before and after vacations are treated like any other absences during the semester. - (3) Regularly scheduled classroom or laboratory work shall have precedence over instructional field trips except on the second Saturday of each month. - (4) Because McKinley Health Center does not provide medical excuses, instructors should be aware that a student may not be able to provide formal documentation for minor illnesses of less than 3 days.